Don Cannon: Career

 In December 2008, Cannon announced his departure from the Aphilliates, opting to focus on his own production and promotion company, Cannon Music, LLC.
 In 2009, he produced the theme song for Tyler Perry's TBS sitcom, House of Payne.
 He also produced season themes for the Atlanta Hawks and the Atlanta Thrashers.
-From 2009 to 2012, Cannon produced, mixed, and/or hosted numerous mixtapes and tracks for artists like Big Sean (Finally Famous Vol. 3: Big), The Cool Kids (Gone Fishing), Curren$y (Smokee Robinson), Jeezy (Trap or Die II), Trouble (Green Light), and Lil Reese (Don't Like; hosted with DJ Drama).
+From 2009 to 2012, Cannon produced, mixed, and/or hosted numerous mixtapes and tracks for artists like Big Sean (Finally Famous Vol. 3: Big), The Cool Kids (Gone Fishing), Curren$y (Smokee Robinson), Lecrae (Church Clothes) Jeezy (Trap or Die II), Trouble (Green Light), and Lil Reese (Don't Like; hosted with DJ Drama).

 In July 2013, Cannon was named the Vice President of A&R at Def Jam Recordings.
 He is credited with signing and fostering numerous artists while at the label.
-In August 2013, Cannon reunited with DJ Drama and DJ Sense to co-found a new media collective called The Academy.
-In September of that year, The Academy announced its initial roster of 23 DJs.
+In August 2013, Cannon reunited with DJ Drama and DJ Sense to co-found a new media collective called The academy.
+In September of that year, The academy announced its initial roster of 23 DJs.

 In 2015, Cannon and DJ Drama founded the record label, Generation Now, as an imprint of Atlantic Records.
 One of the first artists they signed that year was Lil Uzi Vert.
 Cannon served as executive producer on Uzi's 2015 debut commercial mixtape, Luv Is Rage.
 He also served as executive producer on Uzi's 2017 studio album, Luv Is Rage 2, which topped the Billboard 200 chart.
 Other artists that Cannon and Drama have signed to the label include, Skeme, Jack Harlow, Lil James, and Killumantii.